ferenctorok/word_pair_finder/python/README.md

 ## Examples ##
 These are the commands for Ubuntu terminal use.

-- Download hungarian words with lengths [3, 4, 5]: `python3 download_words.py --lengths 3 4 5`
+- Download hungarian words with lengths [3, 4, 5]: `python download_words.py --lengths 3 4 5`
-- Find word pairs with length=6 differ only in one character: `python3 changed_letter.py --length 6`
+- Find word pairs with length=6 differ only in one character: `python changed_letter.py --length 6`
 - Find word pairs where the second word is composed by adding an extra letter to the end of the first one.
-The first one has length=6.: `python3 extra_letter_at_end.py --length 6`
+The first one has length=6.: `python extra_letter_at_end.py --length 6`
 - Find word pairs where the second one is composed from the first one by adding a character to it.
 The extra character is not the first nor the last character.
-The first word has length=6: `python3 extra_letter_in_between.py --length 6`
+The first word has length=6: `python extra_letter_in_between.py --length 6`
-- Find word pairs with length=6 which are almost the same only 2 neighboring characters are switched: `python3 switched_neighboring_letters.py --length 6`
+- Find word pairs with length=6 which are almost the same only 2 neighboring characters are switched: `python switched_neighboring_letters.py --length 6`